 - You don't want to use these cards for your everyday spending.
 You'll earn higher rewards from a good general-purpose reward card.
 Get a Great General Purpose Reward Card and Use It for All of Your Spending.

 Getting Rid of the Card

-You can cancel your card without losing your JetBlue points.
-They are treated like any other points in your account.
+- You can cancel without worrying about losing your JetBlue miles.
+Once you earn them, they are treated like any other miles in your JetBlue account.

 blog comments powered by Disqus